|Partner Institution/Organization Homepage:||Click to visit|

 Passport and VisaStudents are responsible for ensuring that their passports are valid for their entire stay in France.
 For further information on renewing or obtaining a U.S. passport, please consult the U.S. State Department passport website.

-All students wishing to pursue studies in France for more than 90 days must first register with Campus France to obtain a student visa. required to obtain an appointment on-line to apply for a visa.
+All students wishing to pursue studies in France for more than 90 days must first register with Campus France first to obtain a student visa.
+After that time, students will complete an online application and then schedule an in-person for one of the VFS Global Centers in the U.S. The visa cannot be issued once you are in France.
 Please schedule your appointment as early as possible but within 60 days before departure to France.
 You may not apply more than 90 days prior to your departure.
-Applications by mail are not accepted.

-The consular administration has full authority to evaluate and request more documents than those submitted by the applicant.
+The VFS administration has full authority to evaluate and request more documents than those submitted by the applicant.
 Submitting the following documents, while required, does not guarantee issuance of a visa.

 International students (other than European Union nationals) residing in France for more than three months must obtain a “student” residence permit (which is distinct from a visa), within two months of their arrival in France.

-- Make an appointment with a study abroad adviser to discuss your interest in Sciences Po.
+- Make an appointment to see a study abroad adviser to discuss your interest in Sciences Po.

 ResourcesStart planning your study abroad experience!